joao-frohlich/cpython/Doc/library/re.rst

 Exceptions
 ^^^^^^^^^^

-.. exception:: PatternError(msg, pattern=None, pos=None)
+.. exception:: error(msg, pattern=None, pos=None)

    Exception raised when a string passed to one of the functions here is not a valid regular expression (for example, it might contain unmatched parentheses) or when some other error occurs during compilation or matching.
 It is never an error if a string contains no match for a pattern.
-The ``PatternError`` instance has the following additional attributes:
+The error instance has the following additional attributes:

    .. attribute:: msg